Tuesday, 25 June 2013

 The English immigrants of the 4th century were denounced by Roman propaganda as Barbarians, but in reality they did in due course settle, intermarry with the indigenous Celts, and after the later French conquest moulded this country's language and culture into the foundations of what we now know as England.

-Islam was present at its beginning, and has remained with us to today, adding to our language (alcohol being just one Arabic word), culture and, most important, science and trade.
+Islam was present at its beginning, and has remained with us to

 The very pages of this newspaper are identified by Arabic not Latin numerals.
 None of this of course has ever undermined English identity or culture – it has merely enriched it.